sma6871/CalendarView/README.md

 It's very important to check out the sample app.
 Most techniques that you would want to implement are already implemented in the examples.

-Download the sample app [here](https://github.com/kizitonwose/CalendarView/releases/download/0.2.0/sample.apk)

-View the sample app's source code [here](https://github.com/kizitonwose/CalendarView/tree/master/sample)
+View the sample app's source code [here](https://github.com/sma6871/CalendarView/tree/master/sample)

 ## Usage